 How do I start to heal from an overactive trauma response?

 Traumatic events are often guaranteed to change our lives, but the way we approach our healing can decide whether that is for better or worse.
-Brain retraining is powerful in healing from an overactive trauma response and learning to shift how your brain responds to stressful situations.
+Once you recognize your dominant trauma response, you can begin practicing new ways of responding – gradually and safely.
+Change starts with awareness, not force.

 It includes creating intentional thought processes and actions that support building new neural pathways that lead to more adaptive behaviors in the face of non-traumatic events.